-Some process operators and trade associations also provide emissions data direct to Ricardo-AEA.
-Notable examples include:
+Of the process operators and trade associations providing emissions data directly to Ricardo-AEA notable inclusions are:

 - Tata Steel Ltd, who provide data for integrated steelworks broken down into emissions from sinter plant, blast furnaces, basic oxygen furnaces, electric arc furnaces, flaring/losses, stockpiles and combustion plant.
 PI emissions data for the steelworks do not give this breakdown; - United Kingdom Petroleum Industry Association (UKPIA) supply emissions data for fuel combustion and for non-combustion processes at crude oil refineries; - Oil & Gas UK provide emissions data for offshore oil and gas exploration and production installations as well as various onshore installations linked to the production of oil and gas.
 These data are taken from the Environmental Emissions Monitoring System (EEMS) database which is compiled for Oil & Gas UK and DECC.